 What is Lysosomes’ definition?

 Lysosomes are small membrane-bound organelles found in the cytoplasm of Eukaryotic cells.
-These enclose tissue dissolving or hydrolytic enzymes.
-These are after described as suicide bags because if by chance the lysosome gets ruptured the dissolved the cell in which these have got ruptured.
+They enclose tissue-solving or hydrolytic enzymes.
+Lysosomes are later described as suicide bags because if they rupture by chance, they dissolve the cells in which they ruptured.

 Who discovered Lysosome?